openwpm/OpenWPM/README.md

 ### Developer instructions

-Dev dependencies are installed by using the main `environment.yaml` (which is used by `./install.sh` script.
+Dev dependencies are installed by using the main `environment.yaml` (which is used by `./install.sh` script).

 You can install pre-commit hooks install the hooks by running `pre-commit install` to lint all the changes before you make a commit.

+In the rare instance that you need to create schema docs (after updating or adding files to `schemas` folder), run `npm install` from OpenWPM top level.
+Then run `npm run render_schema_docs`.
+This will update the `docs/schemas` folder.
+You may want to clean out the `docs/schemas` folder before doing this incase files have been renamed.

 ### Troubleshooting